 The Network, Quality Improvement and Compliance (NQC) Team has primary responsibility for facilitating the QAPIP.
 Housed in the Operations Team, NQC is under direction of the Chief Operations Officer (COO).
 The COO is responsible for establishing the strategic direction of NQC efforts and ensuring that quality assurance and performance improvement activities align to the broader organizational objectives.
-Together with the Continuous Quality Improvement Coordinator, the COO is responsible for setting departmental objectives and the successful implementation of the QAPIP, coaching team members on Continuous Quality Improvement (CQI) principles, and ensuring interdepartmental collaboration on quality improvement initiatives.
-The Continuous Quality Improvement Coordinator oversees the day-to-day facilitation of the QAPIP, ensuring effective monitoring and reporting structures to promote achievement of identified objectives, as well as serves chair for QI Steering Committee and acts as a champion for quality improvement initiatives throughout the organization.
+Together with the Director of Network, Quality, and Compliance, the COO is responsible for setting departmental objectives and the successful implementation of the QAPIP, coaching team members on Continuous Quality Improvement (CQI) principles, and ensuring interdepartmental collaboration on quality improvement initiatives.
+The Director of Network, Quality, and Compliance (NQC Director) oversees the day-to-day facilitation of the QAPIP, ensuring effective monitoring and reporting structures to promote achievement of identified objectives, as well as serves chair for QI Steering Committee and acts as a champion for quality improvement initiatives throughout the organization.
 The NQC Team acts in partnership with stakeholders, recipients, advocates, contracted providers, organizational leadership, and WMCMH staff.